 You don’t have a problem!
-You just need another tank because your tank is OVERFLOWING and we are only halfway through the rainy season!
+You just need another tank because your tank is OVERFLOWING!

-Any tanks that get installed after April haven’t likely filled until now, so this time of year is an exciting one to see how everything works!
-Some of you are surprised your tank filled so quickly.
+The first time your tank fills is exciting!
+Even though we do the math and know how much rain it will take to fill tanks, people are still surprised their tank fills so quickly.
 Others have already experienced rain volumes filling trash cans and 55 gallon drums in a matter of minutes, so they aren’t surprised when 500 gallons or even 1500 gallons fills in a single rain event!

 Once tanks start filling with water, they may settle and shift, so we may see some unexpected results.
 This particular joint is the overflow.
-Generally, I prefer not to glue pipes onto this joint in case we ever need to reconfigure or clean your rainwater tank.
-I have reconfigured several tank setups from installers who had glued the joint and it makes it hard to do things like daisy chain tanks, or configure new overflow routing once an elbow is glued in a particular direction.
-If the elbow is placed far enough on this joint, you shouldn’t see a leak.
+Generally, we prefer not to glue pipes onto this joint in case we ever need to reconfigure or clean your rainwater tank.
+Sometimes tanks settle and this pipe needs to be reworked.
+Other times, we need to configure new overflow routing if the landscape plan changes.
+If the elbow is secured on this joint, you shouldn’t see a leak.

 We often see some water leaking from behind the black gasket where the fitting is fastened to the tank.
 This doesn’t mean you are losing water since your tank is already full and this water is going to overflow anyway.
 So unless the volume is extreme, this is not necessarily a sign that you need to fix anything.
 If the volume is concerning, or your tank is placed in a location which is sensitive to this drip, here are a couple things you can do: